Template Numerical Library version\ main:481315e2

 is type of data to be stored in the vectorDevice

-is the type to be used for indexing the vector elements.Vector
+is the type to be used for indexing the vector elements.Allocator

 type is numeric or a type for which basic algebraic operations are defined.
-What kind of algebraic operations is required depends on what vector operations the user will call.
+What kind of algebraic operations are required depends on what vector operations the user will call.
 Vector

 is derived from Array